-Government workers are preparing a mobile test unit outside a building in the Kwun Tong area of Hong Kong on January 31.
+Government workers are preparing a mobile testing unit outside a building in the Kwun Tong area of Hong Kong on January 31.

 Photographer: Paul Yeung / Bloomberg